Location, location, location. Although retail telepharmacy is a great way to grow your operation, you'll want to be sure to pick the right location.

-- Mileage: the town is typically 10 or more miles from the nearest retail pharmacy (there is a need).
+- Mileage: the town is typically several miles from the nearest retail pharmacy (there is a need).

-- Population: roughly 800+ people to ensure a sufficient prescription volume .
+- Population: roughly 500+ people to ensure a sufficient prescription volume.

 - Near clinics or providers: finding a town with a clinic, physician, nurse practitioner or a physician’s assistant would be ideal as you can encourage patients to fill their prescriptions at your local, in-town pharmacy.